EU warns Microsoft over new Windows 8 browser option

 NO TABLET PROBE

-The antitrust regulator's action should serve as a warning to other companies, said Susanne Zuehlke, a partner at Brussels-based law firm Latham & Watkins.
+The EC action should serve as a warning to other companies, said Susanne Zuehlke, a partner at Brussels-based law firm Latham & Watkins.

 "It shows that the Commission takes its enforcement seriously and follows up on cases even when they appeared closed," she said.